-Students in the Basic and LPN to BSN tracks are required to take ATI Proctored Content Mastery Exams as a part of the course requirements in selected courses.
-A student must score at the Level 2 cut score.
+Students in the Basic and LPN to BSN tracks are required to take Proctored Content Mastery Exams as a part of the course requirements in selected courses.
+A student must score an acceptable performance or above.

-Students who reach the Level 2 cut score on the first write will receive five percent (5%) toward the course grade (e.g. converts to points) based upon 100%.
+Students who reach an acceptable performance score and above on the first write will receive five percent (5%) toward the course grade (e.g., converts to points) based upon 100%.
 If a student is not successful on the Proctored Content Mastery Exams on the first write, the student must remediate and will be permitted to take a second write.
-Students who reach the Level 2 cut score on the second write will receive two and one-half percent (2.5%) toward the course grade (converts to points) based on 100%.
-A student who fails to reach the Level 2 cut score on the second write will not receive a percentage of the final course grade from the Proctored Content Mastery Examination
+Students who reach an acceptable performance score and above on the second write will receive two and one-half percent (2.5%) toward the course grade (converts to points) based on 100%.
+A student who fails to reach an acceptable score and above on the second write will not receive a percentage of the final course grade from the Proctored Content Mastery Examination.